StackVista/stackstate-docs/configure/logging/enable-logging.md

 1. Click on a component to open the component details.
 2. Click on **...** and select **Show JSON**.
 3. Find the section for `"checks"` or `"propagation"`.
-4. Find the check or propagation functionyou want to set the logging level for and copy the value from the field `id`.
+4. Find the check or propagation function that you want to enable logging for and copy the value from the field `id`.

 ![Show JSON](/.gitbook/assets/v41_show-json.png)